ufo2011/NXP-MCUBootUtility/README.md

 > * User image file can be either bare image file or bootable image file
 > * Support for converting bare image into bootable image
 > * Support for converting bare image into .sb file for MfgTool and RT-Flash
+> * Support for loading bootable image into FlexSPI NOR boot device
-> * Support for loading bootable image into FlexSPI NOR and SEMC NAND boot devices
+> * Support for loading bootable image into SEMC NAND boot device
+> * Support for loading bootable image into uSDHC SD/eMMC boot device
 > * Support for loading bootable image into LPSPI NOR/EEPROM recovery boot device
 > * Support DCD which can help load image to SDRAM
 > * Support development boot case (Unsigned)